rhindottire/Data-Science/project/intro.md

 # Welcome to my Data Science Pages

 This page serves as a resource hub for exploring key concepts in **Data Science**.
-It provides structured discussions on various topics, references to essential learning materials, and curated study resources to advance your knowledge of the field.
+It provides structured discussions on various topics, and curated study resources to advance your knowledge of the field.

 ```{tableofcontents}
 ```